pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/bad_syntax_cases/regex_named_group_number.md

 `````
 throws: Tokenizer error!
-    Wanted to parse an unescaped group name specifier but it had a bad start: [`4`, 52]
+    Regex: Wanted to parse an unescaped group name specifier but it had a bad start: [`4`, 52]

   /\k<4>/
   ^------- error